Date of birth

 A goalless affair at home to Notts County ended his loan stay and Potter made a move to York City the following year – scoring against the Royals for the Minstermen in an FA Cup victory at Bootham Crescent in December 2001.

-He hung up his boots at Macclesfield in 2005 and is currently coaching in Sweden with Superettan League side Östersunds FK, aged 39.
+He hung up his boots at Macclesfield in 2005 and is currently coaching in Sweden with Superettan League side Östersunds FK, where he has guided them to three promotions and the Europa League.

 His playing career lasted 372 appearances, scoring 19 goals from his full-back position.